 The beans are supplied under a cooperative arrangement consisting of numerous holdings that are typically 1-5 hectares.

-Flavours - rich body with subtle orange zest acidity finishing with intense chocolate flavours.
+Flavours - Rich body with subtle orange zest acidity finishing with intense chocolate flavours.

 Fun Facts about Guatemala: